colab-mq/MQuotientWebsite/README.md

 8. Set up a reverse proxy (Nginx or Apache) to serve your application.

-### Option 2: GitHub Pages Deployment (Static Frontend Only)
+### Option 2: GitHub Pages Deployment with PHP Backend Integration

-**Note**: GitHub Pages only supports static websites, so the backend functionality (contact form) will not work with this option without modifications.
+GitHub Pages only supports static websites, but you can deploy the frontend on GitHub Pages while using the PHP backend on cPanel for form processing.

+1. Configure the API endpoints in `client/src/config/api.ts` to point to your cPanel PHP backend (as described in the PHP Backend Integration section).

+2. Update CORS settings on your cPanel server to allow requests from your GitHub Pages domain (typically `https://username.github.io/repo-name`).

 The project includes a GitHub Pages deployment helper script.

 1. Add these scripts to your `package.json`:
    ```json